Bentley's Bandbox

-Bentley's Bandbox is an Australian television series which aired 1960 on ABC.
+Bentley's Bandbox is an Australian television series which aired in 1960 on ABC.
 It featured Dick Bentley, John Bluthal, Diana Davidson, and Hazel Phillips, and was a variety show.
 Six episodes were produced, with ABC following the BBC model of having short seasons for its series.

 The archival status of the series is not known, though a 1960 newspaper article confirms that telerecordings were made of the series.

 Reception

 Australian Women's Weekly said of the first episode "it was slick, smooth, beautifully done, despite a couple of first-night technical blues" and complained that the series suffered from a bad time-slot.